CyberAgentAILab/Graphic-design-evaluation/README.md

-This repository is only for the project page
+This is official repository of "Can GPTs Evaluate Graphic Design Based on Design Principles?"